AdrianJusepeitis/FastDMinR/README.md

                   TIME = round((rnorm(200,400,30) + rexp(200,0.01))/1000, 2))
 ```

-Load the package and save the output of fast-dm() in an object.
+Load the package and save the output of fast_dm() in an object.
 ``` r
 library(FastDMinR)